 Contents: Preface; Culminating moments: an interview with Roger Smalley; A child of Serialism (1961–65); Changing orientations (1965–74); In a new land (1974–88); Back to the future II (1988–99); Epilogue; Bibliography; Appendices; Index.

 About the Author: Christopher Mark is Senior Lecturer in Musicology at the University of Surrey, UK, where he served as head of department from 2005 to 2009.
-He was a co-founder of the Cambridge University Press journal twentieth-century music, of which he was editor-in-chief until January 2009, and founder of the Biennial International Conference on Music Since Nineteen-hundred.
+He was a co-founder of the Cambridge University Press journal Twentieth-Century Music, of which he was editor-in-chief until January 2009, and founder of the Biennial International Conference on Music Since 1900.
 He is author of Early Benjamin Britten (1995) and of numerous articles, conference papers, and book chapters on Britten, Smalley, Elgar, Vaughan Williams, Warlock and Tippett.

 Extracts from this title are available to view: